polterguy/polterguy.github.io/dashboard/hyperlambda-generator/index.md

       artists:x:@data.read/*
 ```

-Notice, if the AI creates wrong code, you can press `CTRL+Z` or `OPTION+Z` on a Mac to undo the generator's changes, at which point you can start over again by pressing `OPTION+Q` or `ALT+Q`, allowing you to edit the text to be more specific.
+Notice, if the AI creates wrong code, you can press `CTRL+Z` (or `CMD+Z` on a Mac) to undo the generator's changes, then edit your description to be more specific and generate again.

 ## Modifying your code with AI